Drak (mythology): Nomenclature

-The Drak is known under various other names.
-Some names given to the Drak hint at its elfish or Kobold descent, such as Alf, Alber, Alp, Alrun (mandrake), Kolbuck, Koberchen, Pûks, and Erdhühnlein (earth chicken).
-Names based on clothing are typical for both Drak and Kobold, e.g. Hauslätzchen (house bib), Rôdjackte or Rodjackte (the one with the red jacket), Jackerl (the one with the jacket; a devil name), Langwams (long doublet), and Kortwämsken (little short doublet).
-Yet other names are rather proper names like they are also given to the Kobold or even the devil, such as Mårten (Martin), Mertche (diminutive of Martin), Lütche Ohle (little old one, a devil name), Steppchen, Steppken or Steffchen (devil names), Hänschen (Johnnie), and Federhänschen (feather-Johnnie, another devil name).
+Yet other names are rather proper names like they are also given to the Kobold or even the devil, such as Mårten (Martin), Mertche (diminutive of Martin), Lütche Ohle ("little old one"; a devil name), Steppchen, Stepke, Steppken or Steffchen (devil names; cf. below), Hänschen ("Johnnie", diminutive of Johann.
+Cf. below), and Federhänschen (Note: citing Witzschel as n240.) ("feather-Johnnie", another devil name).